 In Smart Girls: Success, School and the Myth of Post-Feminism, Shauna Pomerantz and Rebecca Raby, two Brock University child and youth studies professors, set out to show how girls in elementary and high school are caught up in a balance between academic excellence, perfectionism and popularity to achieve what media headlines declare about their lives: Girls Are Taking Over the World.
 Girls Are the New Dominant Sex.
 During conversations with girls in the study that informs the book, Pomerantz and Raby heard some unexpected ideas about sexism and feminism.
-In preparation for their Agenda in the Summer interview (airing tonight on TVO), I asked them to explain what they learned about next-generation feminism.
+In preparation for their Agenda in the Summer interview, I asked them to explain what they learned about next-generation feminism.

 When you asked the girls in your study about sexism, what was their response?

 Shauna Pomerantz: We often heard them say they didn’t experience sexism and that it’s something that occurs in other parts of the world like Afghanistan, but that here they have all the rights and freedoms that anyone would have.
 So this is how we discussed the post-feminist climate where young people feel they’re beyond the need for feminism, that feminism is redundant.
 But at the same time we really pushed this point.
 We would ask them whether or not they thought boys judged them on their looks and bodies and many of them inevitably would say, “Yeah, we feel judged by boys and other girls.”
 So sometimes we would come to a point in the interview after a bit of questioning where the girls would say, maybe there is a bit of sexism.